Barn wood barn door headboard

 Right then, I KNEW what it had to become.

 The old horse gate headboard was about to be retired.
-Cuz I was gonna build me a faux barn door headboard!
+Cuz I was gonna build me a barn wood barn door headboard!
+With a fun twist…

 1. Ensure wood is completely dry, then lightly sand.

-2. Apply Tough Coat with a brush following the wood grain.
+2. Apply Fusion Mineral Paint’s Tough Coat with a brush following the wood grain.

 3. Allow to dry, then lightly sand on a low speed.